-For the past three months I have had the exciting opportunity to work as a data scientist at Major League Baseball Advanced Media, the technology arm of MLB.
+For the past three months I have had the exciting opportunity to intern as a data scientist at Major League Baseball Advanced Media, the technology arm of MLB.
 During this time I’ve built models and analyzed data relating to user-facing products, sales teams, and the sport itself.
 While it would be impossible to detail everything I’ve learned and worked on in a single post, this will serve as a brief overview of the experience.

 Working with the Clubs: Customer Lead Scoring

 A core component of my team’s work centered around building lead scoring models for MLB’s 30 teams.
-The problem, in brief, is this: given a fan’s history of past purchases, games attended, personal characteristics, and interaction with a team’s digital media, how likely are they to either upgrade or renew their ticket package for next season?
+The problem, in brief, is this: given a fan’s history of past purchases, games attended, and interaction with a team’s digital media, how likely are they to either upgrade or renew their ticket package for next season?
 Baseball fans are a diverse group of customers, and there is no one-size-fits-all solution to understanding what drives a team’s fan base’s purchasing habits.
 For this reason, each team requires its own specially tailored lead scoring model.

 In the end, there were a few traits of successful lead scoring models that proved consistent across teams.
 Of the thousands of variables considered, there was almost always one that would stick into the final model representing each of the following categories: purchaser recency, duration, quantity, engagement level, and source.
 This makes intuitive sense, since these five categories effectively explain the most important aspects of a fan’s relationship with a team.
 If we know how recent somebody has purchased, we have an idea as to how active they are.
 Knowing how long they have been a customer tells us something about loyalty.
 The number of games attended is as direct a signal possible for a fan’s interest level in attending future games.
-Engagement level, measured through email clicks and opens, measures something similar to games purchased, but through a different channel.
+Engagement level, measured through interaction with email marketing campaigns, measures something similar to games purchased, but through a different channel.
 And last, the source of a customer’s purchases (i.e. buying directly from the club or on the secondary market) tends to have an impact on future purchasing habits as well.
 With one variable from each of these categories placed into a model, the other couple-thousand often become redundant.

 Streaming Media: MLB.TV Churn Prediction